Go directly to product information

 General advice

-• use long pepper whole or broken.
-When grinding the pepper, grind your pepper shortly before use, and store any excess ground in a well-sealed jar.
+• Use long peppercorns, whole or crushed.
+When grinding the pepper, grind it just before use and store any excess in a tightly sealed jar.

 • the whole or broken pepper is best used in stews, so that the pepper has time to integrate,